 Lecturer's material and live sessions.
 Software manufacturer specific online references and materials

-Although peer-assisted learning is encouraged, students are expected to produce individual deliverables (in other words, no groupwork).
+Although peer-assisted learning is encouraged, students are expected to produce individual deliverable (in other words, no group work).

 The students are expected to give peer feedback on specified laboratory assignments and homework.